 A key attribute of Crossplane is its ability to enable composition of different resources that can be managed with a unified control plane.

-Crossplane and Upbound founding engineer Jared Watts walked through a scenario in a Community Day session detailing how to put together a cloud platform using multiple services from different sources.
+In a session entitled How to Build Your Own PaaS, Upbound founding engineer Jared Watts walked through a scenario in a Community Day detailing how to put together a cloud platform using multiple services from different sources.

 "Basically, we can assemble low level granular resources from multiple vendors and clouds environments," Watts explained.
 "Then we can expose those as a higher level of abstraction to our application teams that serves as an API for them to be able to self service and get the infrastructure they need."